-This CMM 2018-01 evaluation is based upon the latest SC-agreed stock assessments for the three tropical tuna species (Ducharme-Barth et al., 2020; Vincent et al., 2019; Vincent et al., 2020), using those models SC selected as representing the best scientific information available.
+This CMM 2021-01 evaluation is based upon data updated in WCPFC19-2022-IP04 and the latest SC-agreed stock assessments for the three tropical tuna species (Ducharme-Barth et al., 2020; Vincent et al., 2019; Castillo-Jordán et al., 2022), using those models SC selected as representing the best scientific information available.
 Abundance of each stock is projected into the future (30 years) under particular levels of either catch or effort within the different fisheries modelled in the assessment.
 To do this, we:

 - 1. Estimate the levels of associated (FAD) and unassociated (free school) set purse seine effort and longline bigeye catch that would result from the provisions of the Measure.
 This estimation requires interpretation of the CMM text to estimate the most likely purse seine effort and longline catch levels that would result. - i) Assumptions must then be made for scalars of the longline catch of skipjack and yellowfin.
 While longline skipjack catch is negligible, and hence ignored within the analysis, assumptions must be made on the impact of longline bigeye catch multipliers on resulting yellowfin catch levels for the evaluation.
 The assumption was made that changes in bigeye catch estimated under each scenario also applied to future yellowfin tuna catch levels (i.e., a 1:1 relationship was assumed between changes in bigeye catch and yellowfin catch).
 Under a specific scenario, therefore, yellowfin longline catches are increased or decreased by the same percentage as that for bigeye catch. - 2.
-Express these levels of purse seine effort and longline catch as scalars relative to reported levels of these quantities for 2016-2018 (the last three years of the assessments for the three species/stocks).
+Express these levels of purse seine effort and longline catch as scalars relative to reported levels of these quantities for 2016-18 (the last three years of the assessments for bigeye and yellowfin, and the period immediately prior to the implementation of CMM 2018-01, noting the provisions considered in this evaluation of CMM 2021-01 remain consistent with CMM 2018-01).

-Table 3 outlines the approach taken in relation to the relevant paragraphs of CMM 2018-01 and describes how the different arrangements regarding in-zone and high seas closure to FAD fishing across 2016, 2017 and 2018 are accounted for.
+Table 3 outlines the approach taken in relation to the relevant paragraphs of CMM 2021-01 and describes how the different arrangements regarding in-zone and high seas closure to FAD fishing across 2016, 2017 and 2018 are accounted for.

-Table 3 Evaluation of the relevant paragraphs of CMM 2018-01.
+Table 3 Evaluation of the relevant paragraphs of CMM 2021-01.